danny0838/lolikit/README.md

 ## utf8 with BOM?

 Currently the lolikit's implement just sample ignore the BOM.
+But I highly recommended DO NOT contain BOM when you try to saving.